computerquest/Atari/README.md

-# Attari
+# Atari
-An attari breakout game made with java.
+An atari breakout game made with java.
 The interface is made using javaFx.
 All of the blocks are drawn using javaFx canvas.